mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 {% include image.html file="twitter-trending.jpg" alt="Twitter settings for Trends panel" max_width="800px" img_link=true class="img-border" fig_caption="Twitter shows you trending topics to seduce you into spending more time in the app." %}

 The Trending Topics play on your natural desire to feel involved, but they're almost always garbage.
 The majority are some outrage that everyone will forget in a month.
-Otherwise, it's just a stream of low-quality, reactionary responses to a newsworthy event.
+Otherwise, it's a stream of low-quality, reactionary responses to a newsworthy event.

 You can't disable the Trending Topics panel, but you can make it boring.
 Configure [your Trends locale](https://twitter.com/settings/trends) to a city whose language you can't read and whose news you don't follow.
-Mine is set to Abu Dhabi.
+Twitter now shows me trends for Abu Dhabi.

 {% include image.html file="twitter-settings.jpg" alt="Twitter's trending topics for Abu Dhabi" max_width="600px" img_link=true fig_caption="Adjusting location for Twitter Trending Topics." %}